gnist-dev/herodot/example.typ

 #show figure: set block(spacing: 0.8cm)

-= Testing with default package style settings
+= Example with default package style settings
 The default settings for the styling in the package, that is provided if the properties are left unset by the writer in the function call.